Today we will be visiting the all major Markets In Tel Aviv and Jaffa. Let’s begin!

-According to Yosef Nahmias, former member of the Irgun unit which conquered the area in April 1948, he and his men planted demolition charges in the Hassan Bek Mosque immediately upon its capture and prepared to blow it up, but this was strictly vetoed by his commander Menachem Begin (future Israeli PM ).
+According to Yosef Nahmias, a former member of the Irgun unit which conquered the area on April 1948, he and his men planted demolition charges in the Hassan Bek Mosque immediately upon its capture and prepared to blow it up, but this was strictly vetoed by his commander Menachem Begin (future Israeli PM ).

-The place of the razed Arab housing was taken by high-rise office buildings and a park, as well as the sea-shore Dolphinarium (used first for dolphin performances, stopped due to protests by animal rights groups, and than transformed into a nightclub – which was to become tragically famous in 2001).
+The place of the razed Arab housing was taken by high-rise office buildings and a park, as well as the sea-shore Dolphinarium (used first for dolphin performances, stopped due to protests by animal rights groups, and then transformed into a nightclub – which was to become tragically famous in 2001).
 The Hassan Bek Mosque – spared due to the state and municipal authorities hesitating to be seen as desecrating a Muslim holy place – remained a single remnant of the area’s pre-1948 past.

 From there it’s five minutes walk to the Carmel Market:

 In the early 1920s the nearby neighborhood called Kerem HaTeimanim, literally ‘the vineyard of the Yemenites,’ started its marketplace which was called “HaKerem,” the vineyard.
 With the help of Zionist leader, Arthur Rupin, a group of Russian immigrants began to turn the small neighborhood into a bustling commercial center.
 Noticing its potential and impact, the Tel Aviv municipality, with Meir Dizengoff at its helm, encouraged its growth and permanence further by changing its name officially to Shuk HaCarmel, or the Carmel Market, renaming the road HaCarmel Street and allowing for permanent buildings and renovations within the allocated space.